MicrosoftDocs/bot-docs/styleguide/ref-guide/sdk-team-guidance.md

 | Reference a parameter | Use a docXML [`<paramref>`][paramref] tag.
 | Reference a generic type parameter | Use a docXML [`<typeparamref>`][typeparamref] tag.
 | Style text as code | Use docXML [`<c>`][c] tags or Markdown in-line code styling interchangeably.

-### Style guidance

-- In general, keep summaries to 1-3 sentences.
-Put any additional guidance in the remarks section.
-- Document exceptions thrown directly from the member.
-- Don't document exceptions thrown as a result of calling other members.

 ## JavaScript/TypeScript